-1. Background
+1.Background

 There are around 8200 scheduled monuments in Scotland, recognised as being of national importance.
 Over 80% are located on agricultural land and are affected by land management practices.
 There is no specific funding for management works on scheduled monuments via the SRDP scheme.
-However, a number of the AECS annual recurrent options and capital items have the potential to offer dual benefits to both the environment and the long term management of scheduled monuments.
-For the 2022

-AECS round, where proposed works met environmental criteria, but also include a scheduled monument for which the works will be beneficial, additional points may be gained in recognition of the multiple benefits offered.
+However, a number of the AECS annual recurrent options and capital items have the potential to offer dual benefits to both the environment and the long-term management of scheduled monuments. where proposed works meet environmental criteria, but also include a scheduled monument for which the works will be beneficial, additional points may be gained in recognition of the multiple benefits offered.